 Timing your release or reward can only be accurate if you can define exactly what is is you are looking for.
 Do you want your horse to just take a step back or do you want your horse to want to take a step back?
 Are you looking for your horse to back up in a way that is biomechanically correct or simply yield their space?
 Are you searching for softness in the mind, lightness to the aids, or expression of movement?
 A good trainer should be able to explain exactly what they are looking for and be able to relay this to their horse.
 And before you assume somebody else’s timing was wrong, be sure you know what it was they were looking for in the first place.

 I had a situation recently when my instructor was getting frustrated with my apparent lack of feel and timing.
-I was working with my horse to collect and come ‘on the bit’ and he kept repeating the same corrections without ever seeing the results that he wanted.
+He kept repeating the same corrections without ever seeing the results that he wanted.
 For my part, I felt it was improving and was becoming increasingly frustrated that he wasn’t seeing what I was feeling.
-In exasperation, I asked him to ride my horse, hoping it would help clarify where I was going wrong.
+In exasperation, I asked him to ride my horse, hoping it would help clarify where I was going ‘wrong’.
 It did, but not quite in the way I had hoped.
 I realised that I wasn’t feeling what he wanted me to feel.
 I was searching for a different answer.
-I was searching for softness in the mouth, a give in my horse’s attitude that wasn’t just physical, but mental.
-And yes, I was allowing other elements to fall by the wayside in my quest to get inside my horse’s mind.
-I wasn’t interested in her rhythm or suppleness or impulsion, or whether she put her head down or opened her mouth.
-I was interested in what I was feeling in her mind.
+I was searching for mental softness, an understanding of the aids, a sense of willing cooperation from my horse.
+He was looking for the horse to lower its head, to round its back, to champ at the bit.
+He seemed completely oblivious to the fact that in doing so, she was now more resistant than ever, ears pinned, tail swishing, her nose pulled in so tightly towards her chest that I could see her veins bulging.

 It made me think about the documentary ‘Classical Versus Classique’ in which Philippe Karl of the French School of Légèreté and Christoph Hess, head of the German National Equestrian Federation (FN), meet to compare their different training methods.
 Both are incredibly accomplished in their individual fields, both train horses to the highest levels of dressage, but yet each trainer is in complete disagreement about how to achieve the end goal and what that end goal should be.
 Never have I seen a more complete demonstration of how subjective feel can be.